 See recipe card for quantities.

-In a large bowl, whisk together all your dry ingredients.
+1. In a medium bowl, whisk together all your dry ingredients (flour, baking powder, baking soda, and salt.)
 Set aside.

-In a medium size bowl, whisk together egg, vanilla extract, zest of 1 lemon, juice of 1 lemon (use same lemon), milk, granulated sugar, vegetable oil, and ricotta.
+2. In a large bowl, whisk together egg, vanilla extract, fresh lemon zest, fresh lemon juice (use same lemon), milk, granulated sugar, vegetable oil, and ricotta.

 Hint: try not to overheat your pan to avoid burning your butter, giving your pancakes a burnt taste and charring them.
-Keep stove setting on low heat.
+You want them to be a nice golden brown color with crispy edges.
+Keep stove setting on medium-low heat.

 Substitutions